 Especially those who become advertising experts (Facebook, Instagram, Snapchat, Twitter, etc.) because they have to think outside the box to capture people’s attention in today’s age where people’s attention spans are at an all-time low.

-Once you have a good idea of what discipline(s) of digital marketing, you’d like to pursue, move on to the next step.
+Once you have a good idea of what discipline(s) of digital marketing you’d like to pursue, move on to the next step.

 Note: there is a digital marketing job title called “Digital Marketing Specialist.”
 This role involves helping the marketing teams with content marketing, SEO, paid search, social media, email, and other marketing tasks.
-These positions are suitable for entry-level positions, but eventually, you want to become a master at your discipline.
+These positions are suitable for entry-level positions, but eventually, you want to become a master of your discipline.
 The rewards are worth it.

 2. Learn the Fundamentals of Your Discipline with Online Courses

 Now that you understand your digital marketing career path better, it’s time to learn the hard skills you’ll add to your resume.